 Recommended for Outdoor Activities because: Cuadra San Francisco is the best and only fully equipped Equestrian Center in Los Cabos.

 Chris's expert tip: Pony sized horses are available for kids.

-Recommended for Outdoor Activities because: Amigos del Mar is one of the oldest and most respected dive shops in Baja California Sur.
+Recommended for Outdoor Activities because: See Creatures Cabo is one of the best dive shops and wildlife tour operators in Los Cabos.

 Chris's expert tip: For those who want an adventure beyond Bahia San Lucas, dive trips to Cabo Pulmo are available (and highly recommended, given that this protected marine sanctuary boasts the oldest and largest living coral reef in the Western Hemisphere), as are trips to La Paz to swim with whale sharks.

 Racing fans will be familiar with the legendary Baja 1000, the off-road race that winds down the peninsula from Ensenada to La Paz, with everything from motorcycles, buggies, and trucks trying to weather the shock-busting desert conditions.
 Wide Open Baja offers visitors a taste of these challenging conditions, with experiences, tours, and races that last from a few hours to four days.
 A Taste of Cabo is the introductory experience, a three hour adventure that includes up to 45 miles of off-road driving in an authentic $100,000 Baja Challenge race car.
 The car features a custom made Chromoly chassis, 4-speed manual transmission, 18 inches of suspension shocks and springs, safety harness, and a fresh air supply to combat the desert dust.

 Recommended for Outdoor Activities because: Wide Open Baja offers the area's best off-road racing adventures.